JurajNyiri/HomeAssistant-Atrea/README.md

 Add climate unit via Integrations (search for Atrea) in Home Assistant UI.
 You can also simply click the button below if you have MyHomeAssistant redirects set up.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=atrea)

-## Installation using HACS

-HACS is a community store for Home Assistant.
-You can install [HACS](https://github.com/custom-components/hacs) and then install Atrea from the HACS store.